dengkliu/system-design/README.md

 * File System - it only provides very simple operations to access files.
 * Cache - in memory storage, can be very fast, but it is expensive.
 Redis (support more data types) and Memocached (support string only).
 ### Pull model and Push model for NewFeeds system
 * Pull model.
 Pull new feeds from each person followed from the db and merge them together.
 DB reads can be very slow.
+Pull is often used when it requires strong real-time and users post lots of tweets and there exists many super stars.
+  * We can cache each user's timeline.
+Cache most recent 1k tweets and only request new tweets since last cache timestamp.
+  * We can cache each user's news feed.
+Cache most recent 1k tweets and only pull new tweets since last cache timestamp.
 * Push model.
 Fanout after a user posts a tweet.
 The fanout can be done asynchornously.
 However, a superstar may have lots of fans so it can put pressure on the system to do the fanout.
+Push is often used when it doesn't require strong real-time and users don't post that many tweets, and there is no super star.
+  * Don't do fanout for inactive users.
+Rank followers by weight.

+* For superstar (followers >> following), we can do pull instead of push.
+For normal users, we can do push.

 ## Design Examples